Scootsyy/Personal_Website/README.md

 Fixed an issue regarding items in Bootstrap column elements taking Z-index priority over the navigation bar.
 This was fixed by applying a Z-index of 1 to the .sticky class in the CSS and a Z-index of 0 to a newly created .row class in the CSS file.
 In order for the Z-index attribute to work, a position must also be stated.
 The .sticky class already had position: sticky.
 I gave the row class position: relative.

+1:49 AM July 12 2020
+Fixed white space at bottom of webpage.
+Was caused by an ending to a comment that I forgot to remove.